Variant#

 Variant<int, std::string> v;

-The variant automatically determines the correct alternative based on the assigned type.
+The variant automatically selects the correct alternative based on the assigned type.

 Setting values explicitly#